Logiq Signs LOI to Acquire Privately Held Operating Company

 - Closing a significant capital raise in connection with the transaction, as well as

-- Meeting listing qualifications to apply for an up-listing from Logiq’s current OTCQX listing to Nasdaq or NYSE after closing.
+- Meeting listing qualifications to apply for an up-listing from Logiq’s current OTCQX listing to Nasdaq or NYSE by the end of 2023

 PrivCo attributes include:

-1. A preliminarily agreed upon gross valuation for transaction purposes of between $225 million and $300 million
+- A preliminarily agreed gross valuation for transaction purposes of between $220 million and $250 million

-3. Large institutional shareholders including an American fund management company, Swiss bank and Asian conglomerate
+- Large institutional shareholders including a U.S. fund management company, a European bank and an Asian conglomerate

 Logiq Chief Executive Officer, Brent Suen, commented, “We are excited about the late-stage discussions underway with this privately held operating company to complete a transaction that is win-win for both companies’ shareholders.
 Our next step is to execute a definitive merger agreement, which we will communicate to our shareholders as soon as we are able to do so, along with further details about the identity and attributes of the target acquisition.”